speakez-llc/CSV2Parquet/README.md

 ### Visual storytelling

-To familiarize ourselves with the CMS data we went created a PowerBI dashboard that approximates the report shown in the original sample project.
+To familiarize ourselves with the CMS data we created a PowerBI dashboard that approximates the report shown in the original sample project.
 The historical data had some surprises in it, and will be something we'll explore more deeply with our own reporting framework.
 Such as it is, this provides a useful first-blush view of the data.

 ![alt text](<img/Screenshot 2024-08-12 205619.png>)